 What is a CRM strategy?

 Let’s say that you wanted to hang a picture in your living room.
-You take a nail, line it up in the wall, and then grab a hammer and whack at the nail with the handle while you hold the head of the hammer.
+You take a nail and line it up on the wall.
+Then, you grab a hammer and whack at the nail with the handle while you hold the head of the hammer.

-You won’t be hanging any pictures that way and chances are, you’ll have to repair the drywall to boot.
+You wouldn’t be hanging any pictures that way.
+Chances are, you’d have to repair the drywall to boot.
 Even worse, what if you have a hammer but leave it in the toolbox and just hit the nail with your hand?

 You’ve got the right tool, so why isn’t it working?
 Because you aren’t using it properly (or at all).
 Without a strategy, no tool in the world will be right for the job you need to do.
 The same goes for a CRM.